Here is an interesting case of a well nourished 34 year old male whose chronic low back pain was treated successfully with dry needling…

 The Fight or Flight Nervous System Response

-Sweating in response to needles is a nervous system response.
-It is the fight or flight response, generally flight.
-Remember those Disney cartoons when the little chickie is hiding, trembling, from the wolf whose goal is a chicken meal, and is sweating so profusely, it practically jumps off its body.
+Remember those Disney cartoons when the little chicken is hiding, trembling, from the wolf whose goal is a chicken meal.
+She is sweating so profusely, it practically jumps off her body.

-So we slowed down, he reassured me he was ok, and I also switched to a thinner needle for the remainder of the treatment.
 I was able to complete my task, and once the needles were in the trembling and sweating stopped.
 His nervous reaction resided.

 Cupping and Heat Therapy After the Dry Needles